Military Court-Martial Trial Procedures

 • dismissal of the charges.

-If your commander wants the case to go to court-martial, she or he will have to conduct an investigation before "referring" the case for trial.
-An informal investigation will suffice if your case is being referred to special court-martial.
+If your commander wants the case to go to court-martial, they'll have to conduct an investigation before "referring" the case for trial.
+An informal investigation is enough if your case is being referred to special court-martial.
 But a formal investigation is required prior to a general court-martial.

 Pre-Trial Proceedings

-Before the trial, just like in the civilian setting, both lawyers will prepare evidence and witnesses and file pretrial motions if needed.
-The prosecutor (also called trial counsel) is obligated to arrange for all witnesses for both the defense and the prosecution to be available at the trial.
-The government also has to pay the cost of bringing witnesses to the trial, including expert witnesses.
-This is important because expert witnesses can otherwise be extremely expensive.
+If your case has been referred for a court-martial trial, your attorney and the trial counsel (similar to a prosecutor in civilian trials) will prepare evidence, obtain witnesses, and file pretrial motions if needed.
+The trial counsel is obligated to arrange for all witnesses—both for you and for the military tribunal—to be available at the trial.
+The government will also pay the expense of bringing witnesses to the trial, including costly expert witnesses.

-The trial will either be before a military judge alone or before a jury (called court members).
-Even though judges are technically required to be unbiased, they rarely acquit a defendant in a court-martial proceeding.
-This means that you want to elect to have a jury trial instead.
-There would have be some very extreme reason to waive the jury trial and go with the judge alone.
+Even though judges are technically required to be unbiased, they rarely acquit the accused in a court-martial proceeding, so you should elect to have a jury trial.
+You'd need to have some very extreme reason to waive the jury trial and go with the judge alone.

 Selection of the Court-Martial Jury

-The commander gets to choose the members of the jury, called the court members.
-Theoretically the commander is supposed to either know, or interview, the court members before they are selected.
-In practice, what often happens is the staff judge advocate selects the court members.
+If you elect a jury trial, your commander gets to choose the court members.
+Theoretically, the commander is supposed to either already know or conduct an interview with the court members before they're selected.
+But in practice, the judge advocate selects the court members.

-Before being allowed to sit on the jury, panel members get asked questions by your defense attorney and by the prosecutor.
-This questioning is called "voir dire," and the purpose is to find out if these individuals can be fair and objective.
-It is important for your attorney to make sure the potential jurors understand that you are innocent until proven guilty.
+Before they can sit on the jury, potential court members are asked questions by your attorney and by the trial counsel—a process called voir dire.
+The purpose of voir dire is to find out if the people that will be potentially deciding your case can be fair and objective.
+Your attorney needs to make sure they understand that you are innocent until proven guilty.

-The members of the jury must be your rank or above.
-If you are an enlisted service member, you can ask to have at least one-third of the jury be of your same rank.
+The court members must be your rank or above.
+If you're an enlisted service member, you can ask to have at least one-third of the jury be of your same rank.

 Court-Martial Jury Deliberation

-The Military Rules of Evidence govern what evidence can be submitted during the trial.
-Any evidence that the judge rules to be excluded by these rules cannot be considered by the jury.
+The Manual for Courts-Martial contains the Military Rules of Evidence, which controls the types of evidence that can be submitted during the trial.
+The jury can't consider any evidence that the judge determines is excluded by the rules.

-The member of the jury with the highest rank is normally appointed as the foreman (called the president).
+The court member with the highest rank is normally appointed as the foreman (called the president).
 But during jury deliberations, all members of the jury have the right to an equal voice regardless of rank.

 Talk to a Lawyer